silvidelgadillo/sprint-4-project/stress_test/PEREZ - Report SP4.md

         - Number of users: 50
         - Rate: 20

-Here I'm testing 50 users, max wait time in this case is 47.000 m secs
+Here I'm testing 50 users, max wait time in this case is 47.000 m secs.
+Model is not working that well because of the amount of users tested, it took lot of time to standarize the test so as to get the conclusion

 ![Test 50 users](/sprint-4-project/stress_test/50-20.png)